ishreyashgupta/Slackbot/README.md

 ## Event and Slash Command URL Handling
 - **Event URL**: This is the endpoint where Slack sends events to your app.
 It should be configured in your app as `https://<your-ngrok-url>/slack/events`.
-- **Slash Command URL**: This endpoint handles the incoming slash commands and should be set as `https://<your-ngrok-url>/slack/commands`.
+- **Slash Command URL**: This endpoint handles the incoming slash commands and should be set as `https://<your-ngrok-url>/slack/commands`.nable Slack Interactivity

+  **Go to Interactivity & Shortcuts** in the Slack app settings.Enable Interactivity and set the Request URL (e.g.,  `https://<your-ngrok-url>/slack/events` or your Render URL).

 ## Project Structure
 ```